 Red-Lored Amazon Colors and Markings

-Caring for Red-Lored Amazons
+Caring for the Red-Lored Amazon

+At a minimum, a cage for a red-lored Amazon should be about three-foot square.
+Of course, bigger is always better.
+Provide the largest cage you possibly can for your parrot.
 To keep these birds from getting restless and into trouble, time out of their cage is a must.
-Play gyms can provide an oasis for your Amazon where he can be away from his cage and remain safely perched on a place he knows is his own.
+Play gyms can provide an oasis for your Amazon where it can be away from its cage and viewed as a safe perch.

 More Pet Bird Species and Further Research

 If you’re interested in similar species, check out:

 - Blue-Fronted Amazon Parrot Species Profile